How to do serial communication between two boards?

 Receiver program

-This program receive the JSON document and extracts the values.
+This program receives the JSON document and extracts the values.

 #include <ArduinoJson.h>